 When compared to those who received a placebo, those who took green cardamom pills saw improvements in liver health indices.

-Scientists fed rats a high-fat, high-carbohydrate diet and assessed specific liver health markers in another animal study.
+In another animal study, scientists fed rats a high-fat, high-carbohydrate diet and assessed specific liver health markers.

 Cardamom may help protect the liver from certain types of injury, according to this discovery.